 This is a really simple recipe for a delicious blackberry liqueur that will truly delight.
-You could give it away as a gift (but we warn you, you might not want to part with a single drop!).
+You could give it away as a gift (but I will warn you, you might not want to part with a single drop!).
 It’s so easy to make, but it does take about twelve to eighteen months until it’s finally ready to drink properly so you’re in for the long-haul!

 All credit for this recipe goes to John Wright’s River Cottage Cookbook – Booze.